tomfordweb/tutorial-ansible-from-github-actions/README.md

-project notes:
+# Notes

-- do not have to use server ip hidden in secrets and local env file.
-This is for me to edit and test the project
+This is a demo for [this post](https://tomfordweb.com/manage-infrastructure-with-ansible-in-github-actions).